Huck

 Huck's Pennhip is excellent at R.22 and L.24.

-I ran him in his NAVHDA Natural Ability test at 6 months old and he scored 108 out of possible 112 points.
-(I'll take the blame for a handler error for his lost points.)
+I ran him in his NAVHDA Natural Ability test at 6 months old and at 15 months old and he scored 108 out of possible 112 points each time.
+(Prize 1 and Prize 2) I'll take the blame for a handler error for his lost points.

-(Pedigree, Pennhip and NA Test docs are at the bottom of this page.)
+(Pedigree, Pennhip and NA Test and NAVHDA DNA docs are at the bottom of this page.)

 Huck at 5 months old (left) pointing a wild pheasant.
 Sage (right) honoring Huck's point.
 Finn at 3 months old (middle)...
 I won't say he's honoring yet, but he saw Dad pointing and stopped and watched without moving.